HappyStinson/rasmusnordling.se/_drafts/almedalen.md

 Almedalen
 Hello again!
 My first week of the summer vacation is soon over and I have been spending time in Visby and participating in political activities around Almedalen (the worlds largest democracy meeting ground?).
-It has been perhaps the best week of the year so far and despite being sceptical and believing Almedalen would be boring, I must admit I was totally wrong.
+It has been perhaps the best week of the year so far and despite being skeptical and believing Almedalen would be boring, I must admit I was totally wrong.
 There's so much more to see and do than just passively listen to self-righteous(?) politicians.
 I'm just going to briefly highlight some of the seminars that I've attended.

 Saturday